-Disconnect the neutral of the LV network (open A)

-- Connect E and ES to N (LV neutral earth) with two 50 m cables - Connect S to the 1st stake with a 50 m cable - Connect H to the 2nd stake with a 100 m cable - Place the measuring instrument between M and N at a point 20 m from their axis - Measure the resistance of the neutral earth electrode:
+- Disconnect the neutral of the LV network (open A) - Connect E and ES to N (LV neutral earth) with two 50 m cables - Connect S to the 1st stake with a 50 m cable - Connect H to the 2nd stake with a 100 m cable - Measure the resistance of the neutral earth electrode: $$\mathbf{R}{neutral}$$

-Point A must be opened to measure the coupling of the 1st neutral earth electrode
+Point A must be opened to measure the coupling of the 1st neutral earth electrode.

+In practice, point A is not always opened.
+The coupling measured is then the coupling of the earth of the global neutral.
-Repeat the procedure, but this time with E and ES connected to M (which is the chassis earth of the MV network)

-(the LV neutral is still disconnected)

-- Measure the resistance of the chassis earth electrode: R{chassis}

-Connect E and ES to M (MV chassis earth) using two 50 m cables

-- Connect S and H to N (LV neutral earth) using two 50 m cables - - Measure R{chassis/neutral}
+- 2 Repeat the procedure, but this time with E and ES connected to M (which is the chassis earth of the MV network) (the LV neutral is still disconnected) - Measure the resistance of the chassis earth electrode: $$\mathsf{R}{\mathsf{chassis}}$$ - Connect E and ES to M (MV chassis earth) using two 50 m cables - Connect S and H to N (LV neutral earth) using two 50 m cables - Measure R chassis/neutral